Premature (Early) Ejaculation Disorder Treatment

 Otherwise, if the patient or their doctor suspects a psychological issue as the source for their early ejaculation tendencies (for example, anxiety around performance or intimacy), a clinical psychologist who specializes in sexual disorders will be the optimal provider of treatment.
 There are various methods that may work better for some men.
 Some men benefit from self-help books on this subject alone, while others may benefit most from seeing a therapist with specific training in sexual disorders.

 Table of Contents

 As mentioned above, many men utilize self-help methods from a book to combat this problem.
-One popular method taught both in self-help books and by therapists is the “stop and start” method.
+One popular method taught in self-help books (advocated for by the Sexual Advice Association; SAA) is the “stop and start” method.
 A person begins masturbating (alone or with a partner) and a moment or two before ejaculation, stops.
 Masturbating resumes when the person has come down from his closeness to ejaculation.
 Again, masturbation is stopped as the man approaches ejaculation.
-This is done 5 or 6 times.
+This is done repeatedly until gains are produced in the patient.

 After doing this exercise a few times, the man will hopefully become more aware of the sensations leading up to ejaculation and be able to better control them through stopping intercourse for a few minutes.
 Of course sexual play doesn’t need to end at this time.
 Combining this method with taking one’s mind off of the “performance” aspect of sexual intercourse (and instead think about other, non-related activities) can lead to greater control over one’s ejaculation.

+Grohol, J. (2020).
+Premature (Early) Ejaculation Disorder Treatment.
 Psych Central.
-(2013).
-Premature Ejaculation Treatment.
-Psych Central.
-Retrieved on December 10, 2013, from http://psychcentral.com/disorders/premature-ejaculation-treatment/
+Retrieved on October 27, 2020, from https://psychcentral.com/disorders/premature-ejaculation-treatment/